 The application and selection process strives to create a diverse representation of the Roaring Fork Valley community.

-- Tuition for the RFL Academy is $2950.
+- Tuition for the RFL Academy has not increased for 2021.
+It remains $2625.
 Monthly payment plans are available and are encouraged if a lump sum payment is not possible.

 - There will be in-person interview prior to acceptance, to ensure fit.

 - Applicants are notified within one week after their interview.